Henry Cisneros: Secretary of Housing and Urban Development

-Cisneros took on the unenviable position to completely restructure the HUD bureaucracy.
-His ability to make sweeping, innovative changes at HUD was hampered by deep budget cuts and elimination of some programs.
+Cisneros assumed responsibility over the restructuring of the HUD bureaucracy.
 The agency's staff had been cut to 10,000 at the end of his term, from 13,500 since he took over.
-He consolidated offices, moved staff from headquarters to field offices and increased management training.
+He consolidated offices, moved staff from headquarters to field offices, and increased management training.
 He reduced the number of agency programs from 240 to 20.
-The most difficult job for Cisneros as part of this reform was changing the attitudes of employees, who were often resistant to improving service to their communities.
+The most difficult job for Cisneros in this reform was changing employees' attitudes, who were often resistant to improving service to their communities.

 Cisneros also took a high-profile role in the cleanup operation after the 1994 Los Angeles earthquake.

 Medlar affair

-In March 1995, US Attorney General Janet Reno bowed to demands of the new Republican majority in the House of Representatives and secured the appointment of an Independent Counsel, David Barrett, to investigate allegations that Cisneros had lied to FBI investigators during background checks prior to being named Secretary of HUD.
-He had been asked about payments that he had made to former mistress Linda Medlar, also known as Linda Jones.
+In March 1995, US Attorney General Janet Reno bowed to demands of the new Republican majority in the House of Representatives and secured the appointment of an Independent Counsel, David Barrett, to investigate allegations that Cisneros had lied to FBI investigators during background checks before being named Secretary of HUD.
+He had been asked about payments that he had made to his former mistress, Linda Medlar, also known as Linda Jones.
 Both were married at the time when Medlar volunteered to work on Cisneros' campaign for Mayor of San Antonio.
-The affair had been 'public knowledge' for a number of years until Medlar sold the story to Inside Edition for $15,000.
-The investigation was based on Cisneros's understating to the FBI the amount of money paid to his former mistress and was continued for 10 years, until in January 2006, when Congress finally refused to continue funding it.
+The affair had been 'public knowledge' for many years until Medlar sold the story to Inside Edition for $15,000.
+The investigation was based on Cisneros's statement to the FBI about the amount of money paid to his former mistress.
+It continued for 10 years, until January 2006, when Congress finally refused to fund it.

 Citing the needs of his family, Cisneros ended his term as Secretary in January 1997.
-After the controversy became known during his first term as Secretary, Cisneros offered to submit his resignation to Clinton, who rejected it with a public statement that described Cisneros as "a good man and an effective public servant".
+After the controversy became known during his first term as Secretary, Cisneros offered to resign to Clinton, who rejected it in a public statement describing Cisneros as "a good man and an effective public servant".
 Cisneros decided to stay in his position, adding in a statement in the San Antonio Express-News, "I regret any mistakes that I have made but affirm once again that I have at no point violated the public's trust."